OriginTrail/ReadTheDocs/source/Running-a-Node/getting-started.rst

 Hardware requirements
 ~~~~~~~~~~~~~~~~~~~~~

-The recommended minimum specifications are 1CPU, and 2GB RAM with at least 10GB of storage space.
+The recommended minimum specifications are 2.2GHz CPU, and 2GB RAM with at least 10GB of storage space.

 Installation instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~